 – Tom & Marnie

-As we were poised to watch a film, Dr. Levinson also spoke about the presentation of suicide in mass media such as film and television and “the contagion effect” that occurs when suicide is not dealt with in a responsible way.
+As we were poised to watch a film, Dr. Levinson spoke about the presentation of suicide in mass media such as film and television.
+And “the contagion effect” that occurs when suicide is not dealt with in a responsible way.

 [It is] “the responsibility of the media to portray stories that reflect hope, coping skills and resilience.”